XInTheDark/raycast-g4f/README.md

 Let GPT automatically come up with a name for the current chat session after you send the first message.
 For example, this is similar to what the ChatGPT web UI does.

-- **How to enable**: Go to the extension preferences and check the "Enable Smart Chat Naming" box.

 ### Automatically Check for Updates

 Let the extension automatically check for updates every day.
 If a new version is available, you will be notified,